rokroskar/spark_workshop/notebooks/gutenberg/README.md

 a6583~ $
 ```

+### Set up the environment and launch the notebook

 First, make sure your python environment is set up correctly by sourcing the `setup_cluster.sh` script in the `spark_workshop` directory.
 Then we can launch the jupyter notebook using the same script as before